theafricanengineer/theafricanengineer.github.io/_posts/2017-07-08-why-africa-needs-to-change-its-higher-education-model.md

 This is another public university affiliated with the Nelson Mandela Institution (NMI) that was established in Arusha, Tanzania in 2010.
 It is a research intensive institution that specializes in postgraduate and post-doctoral studies in Science, Engineering and Technology (SET).

-**Carnegie Mellon University Africa**
+**Carnegie Mellon University-Africa**

 [CMU-Africa](https://www.cmu.edu/africa/) is a branch of the Cargenie Mellon University in Pittsburgh, Pennsylvannia, USA.
 It began in 2012 through a collaboration between the Rwandan government and CMU.
 It is situated in Kigali, Rwanda and offers two masters programmes in Information Technology (MSIT) and Electrical and Computer Engineering (MSECE).

+N/B: This article was also published on LinkedIn and can be read [here](https://www.linkedin.com/pulse/why-africa-needs-change-its-higher-education-model-chrispine-chiedo).